 A pre-recorded webcast followed by a live Q&A call for analysts and investors will be held today, starting at 08:00am UK time.
 Attendance is by invitation only.
 A copy of the transcript of the call will be available at www.halfordscompany.com in due course.
 For further details please contact Powerscourt on the details above.

 Next trading statement

 On 12 January 2023 we will report our Q3 Trading Update for the period ending 30 December 2022.

 Notes to Editors

-Halfords is the UK's leading provider of motoring and cycling services and products.
-Customers shop at 446 Halfords stores, 26 Performance Cycling stores (trading as Cycle Republic, Tredz, Boardman and Giant), 369 garages (trading as Halfords Autocentres) and have access to 75 mobile service vans (trading as Halfords Mobile Expert).
-Customers can also shop at halfords.com, cyclerepublic.com and tredz.co.uk for pick up at their local store or direct home delivery, as well as booking garage services online at halfordsautocentres.com.
+Halfords is the UK’s leading provider of motoring and cycling services and products.
+Customers shop at 397 Halfords stores, 3 Performance Cycling stores (trading as Tredz and Giant), 646 garages (trading as Halfords Autocentres, McConechy’s, Universal, National Tyres and Lodge Tyres) and have access to 268 mobile service vans (trading as Halfords Mobile Expert, Tyres on the Drive and National) and 433 Commercial vans.
+Customers can also shop at halfords.com and tredz.co.uk for pick up at their local store or direct home delivery, as well as booking garage services online at halfords.com.

 This report contains certain forward-looking statements with respect to the financial condition, results of operations, and businesses of Halfords Group plc.
 These statements and forecasts involve risk, uncertainty and assumptions because they relate to events and depend upon circumstances that will occur in the future.
 There are a number of factors that could cause actual results or developments to differ materially from those expressed or implied by these forward-looking statements.
 These forward-looking statements are made only as at the date of this announcement.
 Nothing in this announcement should be construed as a profit forecast.
 Except as required by law, Halfords Group plc has no obligation to update the forward-looking statements or to correct any inaccuracies therein.